-Not a very pleasant lifestyle for a child but there was no alternative.
+A very difficult and abnormal lifestyle for a child but there was no alternative at the time.
 Understandably non-compliance was suspected on a number of occasions when the bilirubin rose and the level fell rapidly when she was admitted to hospital.
 The necessity for nakedness upset the Pakistani family but this was solved by an under bed light source.

 Eastham DG.
 Littlewood JM.
 Burton D. Monoparesis following CPAP.
 Letter: Archives of Disease in Childhood.
 50(8):668-9, 1975 Aug.
 PMID: 1106335 FREE

-This was the third report of such a complication from head boxes.
+This was the third report of such a complication.

 Dr David Eastham was a general practitioner (family doctor) who had sessions there helping me with the neonates; the obstetric senior house officers also helped out.

-Doreen Burton was the excellent Sister in charge of the Special Care Baby Unit.
-When the maternity and the neonatal units moved from St Mary’s to St James’s in 1980, Doreen took over the larger combined neonatal unit there.
-We still see her occasionally and hear from her at Christmas.
+Doreen Burton was the excellent Sister in charge of the Special Care Unit.
+When the maternity and the neonatal units moved to St James’s in 1980, Doreen took over the larger combined neonatal unit there.
+We still see her occasionally.

 Toxoplasmosis is a disease that results from infection with the Toxoplasma gondii parasite, one of the world’s most common parasites.
 Infection usually occurs by eating undercooked contaminated meat, exposure from infected cat feces, or mother-to-child transmission during pregnancy.